Mental Health Care Plan in Australia: What it Means For You

 How Many Sessions Does a Mental Health Care Plan Cover?

-After talking to your GP and developing a plan, he or she will recommend a mental health specialist in a particular field.
+After talking to your GP and developing a plan, he or she will recommend a mental health provider in a particular field.
 They will refer you to individual or group sessions, depending on which type you and your doctor feel you’ll benefit from most.

 Medicare also covers any hospitalisation you might need due to mental health.
 You will be treated as a public patient at a public hospital if you don’t have private hospital cover.